 Is it a Soup or Stew?

 More broth equals a soup whereas more goodies like noodles, potatoes, and beef bring it into stew territory.
 The great thing with fideo loco is that you can always make it your own!
-Add in chopped bell peppers, cumin, even barbacoa!
-The sky is the limit when it comes to Fideo Loco, just remember to serve it with a warm tortilla.
+Add in diced bell peppers, cumin, chili powder, even barbacoa!
+The sky is the limit when it comes to this dish, just remember to serve it with a warm tortilla.

 The Best Places in San Antonio to Get Fideo Loco